Hannah Brown And Alan Bersten Tease ‘DWTS’ Movie Night Theme On Instagram

 In Magic Mike, the male stripper characters dress like cops and perform for bachelorette parties, so Alan’s costume was likely inspiring this guess.
 Hannah’s pink ribbon has writing on it that might say, “The Bride,” but this isn’t the only reason the 2011 movie Bridesmaids was one of the most popular responses to the Instagram post.

 In the comedy starring Kristin Wiig and Maya Rudolph, Wilson Phillips makes a surprise cameo to perform their hit song, “Hold On.”
-According to Gold Derby, this is one the tunes that a DWTS couple will dance to on Monday night.
+According to Gold Derby, this is one of the tunes that a DWTS couple will dance to on Monday night.
 Kristin Wiig’s love interest in Bridesmaids is also a police officer, so the odds are looking good that Hannah and Alan will be performing a routine inspired by the raunchy flick.

-You can see if the Bridesmaids guesses are correct when Dancing with the Stars airs Monday night at 8 p.m.
+Viewers can see if the Bridesmaids guesses are correct when Dancing with the Stars airs Monday night at 8 p.m.
 ET on ABC.